SpenceKonde/DxCore/megaavr/libraries/Event/README.md

 ```

 ### **gen_from_peripheral()** and **user_from_peripheral()**
-These two static methods allow you to pass a pointer to a peripheral module, and get back the generator or user associated with it.
+These two static methods allow you to pass a reference to a peripheral module, and get back the generator or user associated with it.
 In this context the "Peripheral Modules" are the structs containing the registers, defined in the io headers; for example `TCB0` or `USART1` or `CCL`.

 This is most useful if you are writing portable (library) code that uses the Event library to interact with the event system.
 Say you made a library that lets users make one-shot pulses with timerB.
 You're not particularly interesting in getting your hands too dirty with the event system especially considering just how filthy the event system is on the 0/1-series.
 So you use the Event library to handle that part.
 You would of course need to know which timer to use - the natural way would be to ask the user to pass a reference or pointer.
 But then what?
 The fact that you've got the pointer to something which, as it happens, is TCB0 (which itself is annoying to determine from an unknown pointer)... though even KNOWING THAT, you're not able to use it with the event library, since it needs user::tcb0 (or user::tcb0_capt).
 As of the version distributed with megaTinyCore 2.5.0 and DxCore 1.4.0, there's a method for that.
 As the names imply, one gives generators, the other gives users.
 They take 2 arguments, the first being a pointer to a peripheral struct.
 The second, defaulting to 0, is the "type" of generator or user.
 Some peripherals have more than one event input or output.
 These are ordered in the same order as they are in the tables here and in the datasheet listings.